 Occasionally reporting and classification errors are identified from previous cycles and where possible these are revised if they have a significant impact on the data.
 In this release, no revisions were applied.

 There are no international standards that relate to growth capital statistics.
-However, in several countries, national industry associations conduct surveys of their members using a common core set of questions maintained by Thomson Economics.
-The VC&LSPE survey adopts a number of definitions from the Thomson Economics survey (e.g. stage of investment), modified for Australian industry and user needs.
+However, in several countries, national industry associations conduct surveys of their members using a common core set of questions initially developed by Thomson Economics.
+The VC&LSPE survey adopted a number of definitions from the Thomson Economics survey (e.g. stage of investment), modified for Australian industry and user needs.

 Data providers self classify industry information using ANZSIC06 and Standard and Poors' Global Industry Classification Standard for types of activity.
 The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data and applies consistent processing methodologies.

 These documents will be presented in a new window.